dd86k/alicedbg/README.md

 - [ ] Debug an application on my Raspberry Pi 3B+ and my Purism Librem 5
 - [ ] Disassemble ARM instructions with the Intel syntax
 - [ ] Embed, as a library, into an embedded HTTP server to provide a local WebUI
+- [ ] Make a disassembly as a service

 ## Support Matrix